tastejs/todomvc-backbone-es6/README.md

 Run `index.html` on a server to try out the app, or read `docs/app.html` for the literate Docco version.

+## Bower

+This repository uses [Bower](http://bower.io) and a checked in version of `bower_components` for dependencies.
+To update dependencies to the latest version run `bower update`.

 ## Docco compilation

 * `npm install -g docco`